Dan Leigh

 A song about a city grappling with chaos.

-Independent artist Dan Leigh drops "A Lost Dream", a Pop Rock Pop track on SoundClick.
-Featuring piano, the production has a distinctive and cohesive sound.
-With a tone that is coldplay, this track connects on an emotional level.
-Discover "A Lost Dream" and the rest of the Dan Leigh discography on SoundClick.
+Independent artist Dan Leigh drops "A Lost Dream", a Pop Rock track on SoundClick.
+Featuring piano and synthesizer, the production has a distinctive and cohesive sound.
+The kind of pop rock cut that earns its place in a playlist and stays there.
+Stream "A Lost Dream" and explore more from Dan Leigh on SoundClick.

-Independent artist Dan Leigh drops "For Good", a Pop Rock Pop track on SoundClick.
-Featuring piano, the production has a distinctive and cohesive sound.
-With a tone that is coldplay, this track connects on an emotional level.
-Discover "For Good" and the rest of the Dan Leigh discography on SoundClick.
+Independent artist Dan Leigh drops "For Good", a Pop Rock track on SoundClick.
+Featuring piano and synthesizer, the production has a distinctive and cohesive sound.
+The kind of pop rock cut that earns its place in a playlist and stays there.
+If you enjoy artists like Radiohead, Coldplay and Rem, Dan Leigh is worth exploring on SoundClick.

 My music is on most major pay-for download sites...